Mecha-Weasel/spittoon/README.md

 How to use the Windows Installer: (Coming Soon!)
 --------------------------------
-1) Close Fistful-of-Frags (FoF) is you have it open.
+1) If you have Fistful-of-Frags (FoF) open, close it.
 2) Download the installer (ProjectSpittoon-Setup.exe) from this URL:

 https://github.com/Mecha-Weasel/spittoon/raw/refs/heads/main/ProjectSpittoon-Setup.exe